Terms, Policies & AgreementsThese terms & policies explain our legal relationship with you.

 General Data Protection Regulation (GDPR)

-The General Data Protection Regulation, known as GDPR, was approved by the European Union in April 2016 and is scheduled to go into effect on May 25, 2018.
+The General Data Protection Regulation, known as GDPR, went into effect on on May 25, 2018.
 It is the most sweeping legislation in the last two decades focused on data security and privacy, and significantly updates, extends, and harmonises data protection legislation across the EU/EEA.

 To read more about GDPR, please click here.

 ManageBac has been committed to data privacy for over 10 years and welcomes the new regulation.
-We will do our part to ensure that all our customers are GDPR compliant by May 2018.
+ManageBac has been GDPR compliant since May 2018.

 Who is subject to GDPR?